HanKruiger/hankruiger.com/content/cv.md

 I also made a [demonstration of a force-directed graph drawing method](https://www.hankruiger.com/graph-editor/), because I was intrigued by this.

-In 2016, I graduated cum laude!
+In 2016, I graduated with honours!

 Tech:
 - MATLAB / GNU Octave